JavaFXpert/campus_samplejson/README.md

 - The parent node requirement's `numCreditsEarned` is incremented by the number of credits in the course, unless the requirement has a `maxCreditsCounted` rule that would be exceeded (in which case the course is not applied to the parent node requirement).
 Please see the section entitled [JSON properties used to express a degree program](#json-properties-used-to-express-a-degree-program) of Appendix A for details on this and other rules mentioned.
 - The parent node requirement's `numClassesEarned` is incremented by 1, unless the requirement has a `maxClassesCounted` rule that would be exceeded (in which case the course is not applied to the  parent node requirement).
 - If the parent node requirement has the `maxTermCreditsCounted` rule, then don't apply the course to the parent node requirement if it would be exceeded in any term when adding the credits for the course.
 If the requirement has the `maxTermClassesCounted` rule, then don't apply the course to the parent node requirement if it would be exceeded in any term when adding 1 for the course.
-- If the course is advanced, the parent node requirement's `numAdvCreditsEarned` is incremented by the number of credits in the course.
+- If the course is advanced, the parent node requirement's `numAdvCreditsEarned` is incremented by the number of credits in the course, and the parent node requirement's `numAdvClassesEarned` is incremented by 1.
 - If the course is in-residence, the parent node requirement's `numResCreditsEarned` is incremented by the number of credits in the course, and the parent node requirement's `numResClassesEarned` is incremented by 1.
 - Calculate the grade point average of courses that remain on the parent node requirement, excluding courses that are transferred, and courses that are graded pass/fail.